Here is a collection of information about things on the Kirkwood Community College Campuses that you should know about!

 Vending Machine Issues

 If a vending machine takes your money or if you have another vending machine issue, in Cedar Rapids report to Student Life on the 2nd floor of Iowa Hall across from the bank by the cafeteria.
-In Iowa City report it at the main office.
-Find out more about the vending machines by the Cedar Rapids Kirkwood library here and the rest of them on campus by checking with student life.
+In Iowa City report it at the One Stop office.
+Find out more about the vending machines by the Cedar Rapids Kirkwood library here and the rest of them on campus by checking with Student Life.

-Be sure to check out all the resources and veteran benefits on campus including the Veterans Lounge.
+Be sure to check out all the resources on campus including the Veterans Lounge.

-Veterans in Iowa City are eligible for all other benefits but they do not have a lounge.
+Veterans in Iowa City are eligible for all benefits but they do not have a lounge.